smtiitm/Fastspeech2_MFA/README.md

 This repository contains a Fastspeech2 Model for 8 Indian languages (male and female both) implemented using the Montreal Forced Aligner (MFA) for speech synthesis.
 The model is capable of generating mel-spectrograms from text inputs and can be used to synthesize speech.

+The Repo is large in size: Please download the model which only are needed.

 ## Model Files

 The model for each language includes the following files: